 YOU WILL NOT READ A BOOK FOR FIVE YEARS

-Unless you're paying £27,000 over the course of three years for the privilege of being told to read a book, you will not read a book.
+Unless you're paying $40,000 over the course of four years for the privilege of being told to read, you will not read.

 YOU WILL START YOUR FIRST JOB AND YOUR BOSS WILL BE YOUNGER THAN YOU

-Doesn't matter what your job is – you could be making coffee or you could be 3D printing parts for F1 engines; you could be doing data entry work or you could be an actual astronaut going to the moon – at some point on your first day you will have to shake the hand of someone two rungs up the career ladder ahead of you who is, inexplicably, about ten years old.
+It doesn't matter what your job is—you could be making coffee or you could be 3-D-printing parts for F1 engines; you could be doing data entry or you could be an actual astronaut going to the moon—at some point on your first day you will have to shake the hand of someone two rungs up the career ladder ahead of you who is, inexplicably, about ten years old.

-Being hungover in a lecture is fine: you drift in and out of the conversation while being huddled in a massive jumper and occasionally sneaking yourself some Monster Munch, and then you fuck off home and lie on the sofa watching Big Bang Theory repeats until you are fully recuperated.
+Being hungover in a lecture is fine: You drift in and out of the conversation while being huddled in a massive hoodie and occasionally sneaking yourself some salt-and-vinegar chips, and then you fuck off home and lie on the sofa watching Big Bang Theory reruns until you are fully recuperated.
 You're such a Sheldon!

 Working on a hangover is different: an eight-hour slog, with a commute each way and a burrito in between.
 And people expect you to do stuff.
 And they don't have any sympathy for you.
 And the phone keeps ringing really loudly.
 There is no greater agony on earth.

 Unless you're a doctor (and if you are a doctor, what are you doing reading this?
 Shouldn't you be massaging someone's heart or something?) then your degree was pointless.
 It was pointless.
-This is the first thing you realise as soon as you graduate: your degree is a meaningless waste of time.
+This is the first thing you realize as soon as you graduate: Your degree is a meaningless waste of time.

 Want to work in a creative industry?
 Roll up your art degree and burn it for fuel, because you're going to have to do at least six months of interning anyway.
 Want to work doing something STEM-y?
 Enjoy on-the-job graduate training, science nerd.
-Foreign language expert?
-The only people who want to hire multi-linguists seem to be banks, and even then they want you to have a complex maths degree and just happen to be good at French.
+Speak Spanish?
+Half the country speaks it better than you.

 YOU'RE GOING TO LOSE A GOOD YEAR TO A SHITTY JOB THAT YOU HATE